Permit Application Process

 Building Permits for the demolition of renovation of an existing structure must contain an asbestos notification statement which indicate the owner’s or operator’s responsibility to comply with the provisions of F.S.
 469.003 and to notify the Department of Environmental Protection of his intentions to remove asbestos, when applicable, in accordance with state and federal law.

-The Building Permit becomes active when signed and dated by the Building Code Administrator.
+The Building Permit becomes active when permit card is signed and dated by the Building Code Administrator.

 Please review permit information to verify it is accurate.